hapax/hapax.github.io/assets/reading.md

 interaction which can fuse two particles into one, or split a particle into two.
 Both processes are required for unitarity, i.e. a Hermitian $H$.
-The number operator doesn't commute with the interaction.
 Using the commutator identity $[A, BC] = [A, B]C + B[A, C]$, it's easy to show that